What is mortgage protection insurance, and do I need it?

 These are:

-Income protection vs mortgage protection
+Income protection vs mortgage protection: what's the difference?

 Income protection is far more comprehensive than mortgage protection.